ngshaohui/webdev/week07 - react and nextjs/nextjs.md

 # NextJS

-This module shall be using Next.js 13.
+This module shall be using Next.js 14.

+The Create Next App version used shall be v14.0.2

 ## Agenda